guimassoqueto/AWS/README.md

 3. Run in terminal the following command (after successfully install teh AWS CLI):
 `aws configure`

-4. Insert the data required and you are ready to develop.
+4. Insert the data required and you are ready to go.